- 1 Top 7 Best Leaf Blowers Reviews

 If you’re looking for a strong, gas-powered blower with low emissions, the Hitachi RB24EAP leaf blower is your best bet.
 The 23.9cc 2-cycle engine runs at 170 miles per hour and is capable of producing 441 CFM per minute.
 Compared to many of the other blowers on this list, that’s impressive and relatively high — especially the electric blowers.
 It’s also one of the few meant for commercial use and includes a warranty that covers both personal and commercial use.
 You get 7 years of coverage for consumer or personal use, 2 years of coverage for commercial use, and 1 year if you’re renting out the blower.
 Most limited warranties only cover consumer use.

 Because it’s gas-powered, you don’t have to worry about the limitations of a cord or extension cable, you can move about freely.
 The 17.6-ounce fuel tank holds enough fuel for several uses.
 Some additional features include a two-finger throttle for easier startups and an auto-return stop switch — when the machine is off the switch automatically returns to the starting position for easier future startups.
 With the commercial-grade support, extensive power, and gas design the Hitachi is excellent for professionals.
 Consumers, using it for personal yardwork, may find the power a little much but it’s more than suitable for that, too.
+Another one of the best gas powered handheld leaf blowers is the Husqvarna 125BVx, 28cc 2-Cycle Gas Handheld Leaf Blower, which features an adjustable blower tube, high air volume of 425 CFM, and air velocity of 170 MPH.
+Handheld blowers are useful for lighter tasks, like blowing leaves and grass clippings, or becoming a blower vacuum to collect small debris, so if you’re looking for more power and faster air speed, consider backpack blowers instead.
 Once your leaf gathering is complete, you can move on to all of those weeds using the best garden root slayer.

 #3 Greenworks 24012 Electric Blower